-Picking the right solution was important for Teknion, so the company decided to bring in Moveable Online, a digital consultancy and web development firm.
+Picking the right solution was important for Teknion, so the company decided to bring in Enginess, a digital consultancy and web development firm.

 After looking at the existing requirements, Teknion selected Progress® Sitefinity® as its content management system.

 “We liked Sitefinity for a variety of reasons,” Jakubowicz said.
 “There were some unique usability features that appealed to us and we loved the modularity of the system.
 So from the get-go, we were drawn to Sitefinty.”

 Sitefinity empowered Teknion to take control of its brand on the digital front and create a modern, sophisticated website that represented the company’s progressive, trend-setting attitude.
 Simply creating and managing content got a lot easier as everyone was empowered to contribute.
 Within weeks, Teknion overhauled the entire website and included new non-technical personnel to the content team to streamline content management.
 Teknion was able to build a more sophisticated customer experience—and it was easy to manage from behind the scenes as well.